shedaniel/RoughlyEnoughItems/README.md

 # Roughly Enough Items
-https://minecraft.curseforge.com/projects/roughly-enough-items <br>
+This is the legacy branch of REI (Version v2.x).
+This branch is no longer supported. https://minecraft.curseforge.com/projects/roughly-enough-items <br>
 Roughly Enough Items is a mod to view Items and Recipes for Minecraft 1.13 - 1.14, supporting mod loaders from Forge, Rift to Fabric.